-- 1. The area around the Grade I listed Market House and The Terrace, as shown on Map 22, should be retained and protected as the heart of the town centre.
-Proposals for development at street level, which require planning permission, will be supported provided that: - i) the proposed use is for retail or a complementary town centre use and there is no loss of ground floor activity, footfall and interest; - ii) it can be demonstrated that the unit has been actively marketed for a similar or alternative town centre or community use for a period of at least 9 months prior to application; and, - iii) the design respects the historic and local character and appearance of the area, particularly the setting of the Market House and other Listed Buildings, and is informed by a heritage impact assessment or statement where appropriate and reference to this Plan's Design Principles (Appendix 5). - 2.
-Development proposals for the provision of facilities at upper levels which support town centre living or the development of the six core sectors will be supported.
+- 1. The area around the Grade I listed Market House and The Terrace, as shown on Map 21, should be retained and protected as the heart of the town centre.
+Proposals for development at street level, which require planning permission, will be supported where: - i) the existing use is not viable and has been marketed for a period of at least 9 months prior to the application, and - ii) the proposed use is for retail or a complementary town centre use and there is no loss of ground floor activity, footfall and interest; and - iii) the design respects the historic and local character and appearance of the area, particularly the setting of the Market House and other Listed Buildings, and these are conserved in a manner appropriate to their significance in accordance with national policy and the development plan and where appropriate and reference is made to this Plan's Design Principles (Appendix 5). - 2.
+Development proposals for the provision of facilities at upper levels which support town centre living or the development of the six core sectors will be supported. - 3.
+Proposals for ground floor residential uses in the heart of the town centre where this would lead to the loss of an active frontage will not be supported.